Maryport and Carlisle Railway: Trouble with termini – the Crown Street affair

-In the meantime, a man was posted near to where the Maryport line joins that of the Newcastle and Carlisle Company, and at about 200 yards distance from the station of the former company, to inform the driver of the engine due at half-past 11, that he could not proceed further upon the line.
-The driver, upon hearing this, immediately drove off to the Gallowhill station of the Newcastle Railway ….
+In the meantime, a man was posted near to where the Maryport line joins that of the Newcastle and Carlisle Company, and at about 200 yd distance from the station of the former company, to inform the driver of the engine due at half-past 11, that he could not proceed further upon the line.
+The driver, upon hearing this, immediately drove off to the Gallowhill station of the Newcastle Railway. ...

 A goods customer subsequently spoke of the M&CR consequently using "their old station outside the city" but all M&CR passenger services were now obliged to run to London Road:

 The station belonging to the Maryport and Carlisle Railway, situate in Crown Street, Carlisle, having suddenly been Removed by the Lancaster and Carlisle Railway on Saturday last, the Market Day, Notice is hereby given that, until further notice, the Maryport and Carlisle trains will run to and from the Newcastle and Carlisle Railway's station, London Road.
 The Public having been put to very great inconvenience by the sudden Removal of the above-named Station, and expressed great dissatisfaction thereon, it is only right to state that the directors of the Maryport and Carlisle Railway were not cognisant of, and consequently in no way to blame in this affair.

 After Hudson's lease was terminated, the M&CR continued to use London Road as its Carlisle terminus, paying the Newcastle company £250 a year for the accommodation, until (1 June 1851) Citadel station became the M&CR's Carlisle terminus, with trains backing in from the Canal line as they had done in the days of Crown Street.
 M&CR goods business was then (January 1852) transferred from London Road to 'the Bog Station of the company'.

 On 8 August 1852, a direct M&CR line into the Citadel station was opened, crossing the Canal line on the level, and joining the Lancaster line at the south end of the station.
 A few weeks later, the Company opened its own goods station west of the new line.
 This was on Crown Street, but not on the site of the old M&CR station.
 Although commonly known as Carlisle Crown Street, local papers also referred to it as the Bog Station (although it was not on the site of the original station at Bogfield) to distinguish it from the L&NWR goods depot subsequently built also on Crown Street (and on the site of the old M&CR terminus); in 1924 (after grouping, when company names could no longer be used to distinguish between the depots) the ex-M&CR depot was renamed Carlisle (Bog).